MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 Custom indicator detections are also summarized in your organizations web threat reports under **Web threat detections over time** and **Web threat summary**.

-Custom indicators includes:
+Custom indicator includes:

-- Ability to create IP and URL based indicators of compromise to protect your organization against threats.
+- Ability to create IP and URL-based indicators of compromise to protect your organization against threats.

-- Investigation capabilities over activities related to your custom IP / URL profiles and the devices that access these URLs.
+- Investigation capabilities over activities related to your custom IP/URL profiles and the devices that access these URLs.

-- The ability to create Allow, Block and Warn policies for IP's and URL's.
+- The ability to create Allow, Block, and Warn policies for IPs and URLs.

 For more information, see [Create indicators for IPs and URLs/domains](indicator-ip-domain.md)